matsumotory/synciga/README.md

+# synciga

-# File Syncing Tool for NAT
+File Syncing Tool for NAT using P2P

+- Authenticate
+  Google Talk

+- Session manager
+  Google Talk

 ## How to build